adityakkpk/Namaste-Javascript/Readme.md

             3) Execution

             1) Parsing :
-                - During the parsing phase, the which you write is brocken down in 'Tockens'.
-And there is something known as Syntex Parser which takes our code and converts it into AST (Abstract syntax tree).
+                - During the parsing phase, the code which you write is brocken down in 'Tockens'.
+And there is something known as Syntex Parser which takes our code and converts it into AST (Abstract syntax tree)(astexplorer.net).
+Now this AST is passed to the Compilation Phase.

+            - JS has something known as Just In Time Compilation.
+JS engine can use an interpreter along with compiler ant that makes it as Just In Time Compile language.
+            - JIT Compiler uses interpreter and a compiler to execute tje JS code.

+            2) Compilation and 3) Execution
+                - AST coming from parsing phase is now goes to the interpreter ant the interpreter converts this high level code to byte code and the code moves to the execution phase.
+While it is donig all this work, it takes the help of the compiler to optimise the code.
+So while the code is optimized compiler also try to optimise the code as it can.

+                - The execution is not possible without two major components of the JS engine.
+Those two components are "Memory Heap" and "Call Stack".

+* **Garbage Collector**
+    - GC uses 'Mark and Sweep Algorithm'.

+* **Google's V8 Engine**
+    - It is the fastest JS engine is ever created.
+V8 has an interpreter named 'Ignition' and compilet named 'Turbofan.

+---
+## Day 17 -